 Several suggested improvements obtained via feedback from MKCPP surveys have been implemented, including the provision of free WiFi for everyone attending the hospital for cancer treatment, so helping patients and carers to keep in touch with their work, leisure and other pursuits online.
 MKUH Cancer Services are pleased to share the results of these exercises and share such information via “you said, we did” information within the MKUH Macmillan Unit and allied locations at the hospital.

-February 2018: several core members of the MKCPP have been DBS checked by MKUH Cancer Services, with a view to being allowed on to the wards and talk to cancer patients there, in addition to talking with patients in waiting areas and outpatients, etc. This will expand the MKCPP’s ability to pick up on any problems or other issues right away and feed back relevant information through the matrix described above.
+Core members of the MKCPP are being DBS checked by MKUH Cancer Services, with a view to being allowed on to the wards and talk to cancer patients there, in addition to talking with patients in waiting areas and outpatients, etc. This will expand the MKCPP’s ability to pick up on any problems or other issues right away and feed back relevant information through the matrix described above.